 By its nature, policy emerges from evolving narratives of how the world is, how the world ought to be, and how to make it as it ought to be.
 These narratives reflect different beliefs and values and their evolutionary dynamics can play a significant role in policy selection and implementation.
-Although in its infancy, this new science is emerging that may help us better understand the narratives of policy.
+Although in its infancy, new informatics-enabled social science is emerging that may help us better understand the narratives of policy.

 Without doubt Global Systems Science can make a big contribution to policy makers, but it has its limitations.
 The course will end with a discussion of what Global Systems Science can contribute now, what it cannot contribute now, and what it might contribute in the future.

 © The UNESCO UniTwin Complex Systems Digital Campus.